-QTF-95 A Initiating Node MUST include all known demographics supported by the IHE XCPD profile in its Query Solicitations for Patient Discovery with the exception of a Social Security Number, which MAY be included.

-- QTF-96 A Responding Node MUST send only one patient identity for each matching patient in Response to a patient discovery query. - QTF-97 Data for address fields used for patient discovery query SHOULD conform to Project US@ Technical Standards.
-However, if the field does not contain a street address but contains other geographical details, it is recommended that whatever information that the patient provided not be abbreviated. - QTF-98 A Responding Node SHOULD provide C-CDA 2.1 documents that follow recommendations as presented in Concise Consolidated CDA: Deploying Encounter Summary CDA Documents with Clinical Notes, when the information held by that Responding Node is organized around a clinical encounter construct. - QTF-99 A Responding Node MUST use nationally standardized code systems for all data exchange, where such code systems exist (e.g., LOINC, RxNORM, SNOMED-CT, etc.). - QTF-100 All C-CDA 2.1 format documents adhering to the Continuity of Care Document template MUST include all appropriate data classes and elements from USCDI v1
+- QTF-97 An Initiating Node MUST include all known demographics supported by the IHE XCPD profile in its Query Solicitations for Patient Discovery with the exception of a Social Security Number, which MAY be included. - QTF-98 An Initiating Node MUST execute a Patient Discovery Query each time a FHIR or Document Query is to be executed unless the location has been previously confirmed to have data regarding the patient to be queried. - QTF-99 A Responding Node MUST send only one patient identity for each matching patient in Response to a patient discovery Query. - QTF-100 Data for address fields used for patient discovery Query SHOULD conform to Project US@ Technical Standards.
+However, if the field does not contain a street address but contains other geographical details (e.g., Longitude/Latitude or other geographic identifier), it is recommended that whatever information that the patient provided not be abbreviated. - QTF-101 A Responding Node SHOULD provide C-CDA 2.1 documents that follow recommendations as presented in Concise Consolidated CDA: Deploying Encounter Summary CDA Documents with Clinical Notes28, when the information held by that Responding Node is organized around a clinical encounter construct.